koraixayo/RedChillies-IP/PLAY_Whitepaper.md

 **How is market created?**

-Markets in PredcitionDEX are always created by Users
+Markets in PredcitionDEX are always created by Users.
 These markets are kept for REDC voting for 24 hours.
 Each market needs to get at least 1,000 REDC votes (on theory 10 governors with 100 REDC) and must achieve positive favors with 10% margin.

 All markets must have 8 info submitted: